SidArora29/VI-GS-SLAM/README.md

 ## Why

 MonoGS estimates camera pose and builds the Gaussian map jointly, using a photometric-loss-driven optimizer for tracking.
-That works well in general but is known to struggle in low-texture, fast-motion conditions — exactly where a factor-graph VIO (fusing IMU + stereo) should be more robust, since it isn't relying on photometric consistency alone.
+That works well in general but is known to struggle in low-texture, fast-motion conditions: exactly where a factor-graph VIO (fusing IMU + stereo) should be more robust, since it isn't relying on photometric consistency alone.
 This project decouples the two: **fix the camera trajectory from an independently-run VIO pipeline, and let MonoGS optimize only the map**, isolating how much of final reconstruction quality is actually gated by pose accuracy.

 ## What was actually found